ignatandrei/RSCG_Examples/v2/rscg_examples_site/docs/NoExamples.md

 17)boilerplatezero https://github.com/IGood/boilerplatezero

-Why I have not put example:  not yet analyzed
+Why I have not put example: not yet ready to test something that depends on WPF

 18)Breezy https://github.com/Ludovicdln/Breezy

-Why I have not put example:  not yet analyzed
+Why I have not put example: TBD Dapper like generator

 19)Buildenator https://github.com/progala2/Buildenator